Ronald Vaessen - Obituary

 Ron was a loving husband, father and grandpa.
 He is survived by his wife, Ruth Ann; daughter, Julie (Troy) Bryden of Machesney Park; son, Jared (Laura) Vaessen of Mark; grandchildren, Jenna Bryden, Luke and Chase Vaessen; and brother, Neal Vaessen of Sublette.

-He was preceded in death by his parents; brother-in-laws, James Schwemlein and Henry Schwemlein; and sister-in-law, Donna Vaessen.
+He was preceded in death by his parents; brothers-in-law, James Schwemlein and Henry Schwemlein; and sister-in-law, Donna Vaessen.

 Because of COVID-19 restrictions, Mass of Christian Burial will be private for family only at 11 a.m.
 Wednesday, Aug.
 5, at Our Lady of Perpetual Help Church, Sublette, with Father Randy Fronek officiating.
 Public visitation will be from 9 to 10:45 a.m. in the church.
 A public burial will follow after Mass in St. Mary's Cemetery, Sublette, with military rites by Mendota VFW Post 4079.
 Masks and social distancing are required by the family.
 Merritt Funeral Home, Mendota, is handling arrangements.